reubenson/reubenson.github.io/src/demos/poem-1.md

   tapered wood

-  of curling arc under voices
+  curling arc under voices

   of the night sky

   <br/>

-  you toss everything into the wind
+  you throw everything into the wind

   that you want to float on